 The objective of this program is to provide doctoral students the opportunity to study and conduct research with faculty in areas of excellence in the Division of Resource Management.
 All students in the program complete a core consisting of research methods, graduate seminars, and teaching practicum.
 Students entering this major may focus on natural resource and environmental and economics or economic development.
-For additional information, contact Dr. Alan Collins, (304) 293-5486 or Alan.Collins@mail.wvu.edu.
+For additional information, contact Dr. Levan Elbakidze (304) 293-5487, or email, levan.elbakidze@mail.wvu.edu.